 A graduate of Westbrook College with 35 years of clinical experience, Pam has spent the past 15 years working in a school-based dental program.
 She serves as a board member of the Peterborough Jamaica Traveling Health Clinic and travels with colleagues each summer to bring much-needed health and dental care to the people of Jamaica.

 Pam is a past recipient of the Sunstar/RDH Award of Distinction, and has spoken at Yankee Dental Congress and the Texas Dental Conference.
-She is currently pursuing a BS in Allied Health Leadership.
+She holds a degree in Allied Health Leadership from Granite State College.

 Jaime Murphy, RDH

 Immediate Past President, CE Chairperson